KenMwaura1/zoo-texts/at_text/README.md

 Simple text application using Twitch API and Africas Talking Text Api to update when a streamer is online.

+Made using Flask framework and Africas Talking python sdk
 ## Installation
 clone the repo